Agricultural Literacy Curriculum Matrix

 need: a good or service that is essential to the health and well-being of a person

-producer: a person who provides services or creates, grows, or manufactures goods that people buy
+producer: a person or company that makes, grows, or supplies goods or services

 want: a good or service that a person would like to buy or have, but that is not essential to their health or well-being